This article describes a feature available to team admins.

 The Dropbox desktop app makes files online-only so they don’t take up hard drive space.
-This article explains how admins can manage online-only settings for their team.
-Learn more about using online-only files with the Dropbox system extension.
+This article explains how team admins can manage online-only settings for their team.

 Manage your team’s default online-only file settings